Establishing accountability between the COCPA and its members

 No such publication shall be made until such suspension or expulsion becomes effective according to any then governing rules.

-The Board of Directors shall consist of the Chair, Vice Chair who shall be Chair-elect, Treasurer, immediate Past Chair, six Directors-at-large, five of whom are Fellow Members and one of whom is a non-member, and the Secretary.
+The Board of Directors shall consist of the Chair, Vice Chair who shall be Chair-elect, Treasurer, immediate Past Chair, and six Directors-at-large, at least three of whom shall be Fellow Members and one of whom shall be a non-member Community Member, and the Secretary.
 Three of the Directors-at-large shall be elected each year, in the manner prescribed by Article VI of the Bylaws, for a term of two years.

 The Board of Directors shall have supervision of the funds and property of the Society, exercise general control over all its affairs, issue resolutions implementing the dictates of these Bylaws, and be responsible for statements of position to the public, budget approval, and other major policy matters.